walbers/walbers.github.io/about.md

 <img class="col one right" src="/img/prof_pic.png">

 <br/>
 Hi I'm Will Albers.
 I'm currently going into my Junior year at the University Of Illinois Urbana-Champaign studying Computer Science.
-I'm interested in computer security, artificial intelligence, systems programming, and geography.
+I'm interested in computer security, artificial intelligence, systems programming, geography and nice pictures.
 My interests in these studies led me to create this website to show the world my different <a href="http://walbers.github.io/projects" target="blank">projects and ideas</a> relating to these interests.

 I have also followed these ideas through a variety of avenues.
 Throughout high school I tutored students in math and computer science as well as programming for the school's robotics team.
 I also formed a small startup (<a href="http://www.tycho.technology/" target="blank">tycho</a>) that helps small businesses in my city that could not afford the cost of a site from a large web development company by building them a functional and high-quality website.